Brad-Turner/identity-service/README.md

 - Add support for clustering in `src/index.ts` file.
 - Refine the safe shutdown procedures.
 - Inside the Jest test suite, add a check for `docker-compose` to verify it is ready before test execution.
-- Create an example mongoose model and add supporting express routes for data manipulation.
 - Consolidate environment variables to one file.